ArijusGrotuzas/KMeansClustering/README.md

 ## Image segmentation

-The image compression is achieved by clustering all pixel values of the image with K-Means clustering, and expressing each pixel's value as the mean of the cluster it is assigned to.
+The image segmentation is achieved by clustering all pixel values of the image with K-Means clustering, and expressing each pixel's value as the mean of the cluster it is assigned to.
 Different `k` values give different degrees of compression.

 | `k = 2` | `k = 3` |
 | :---:| :---:|